-There was no change in the Fund's internal control over financial reporting during the first quarter of 2010 that has materially affected, or is reasonably likely to materially affect, the Fund's internal control over financial reporting.
+There was no change in the Fund's internal control over financial reporting during the first six months of 2010 that has materially affected, or is reasonably likely to materially affect, the Fund's internal control over financial reporting.
 As noted in the December 31, 2009 MD&A the Fund, has concluded that it did not possess adequate internal expertise with respect to the accounting for income taxes, specifically related to the accounting for income taxes in foreign jurisdictions and the underlying impact on critical accounting estimates such as future income tax expense, future income tax assets/liabilities and goodwill.
-Management is in the process of implementing plans to remediate this matter in 2010 through engaging an external party with appropriate income tax knowledge and expertise to assist in accounting for income taxes.
+Management has implemented plans to remediate this matter in 2010 through engaging an external party with appropriate income tax knowledge and expertise to assist in accounting for income taxes.